 - Money-saving benefits like Amex Offers, purchase protection and rental car insurance

-If you spend a lot on food and airfare, you’ll do very well with the Amex Gold.
+If you spend a lot on food and airfare, you’ll find the Amex Gold worth it.
 It’s my go-to card for lots of everyday purchases.

 For the rates and fees of the American Express Gold Card, please click here.